South Korea extends intensive social distancing to reach 50 daily coronavirus cases

 Social distancing played a role in restraining domestic group transmissions by some 70% during the first 11 days compared with the last 11 days before it took effect, Park said.

-But there are signs that people restarted going out and socialising as fatigue about isolation grew and the weather improved, he said.
+But there are signs that people restarted going out and socializing as fatigue about isolation grew and the weather improved, he said.

 “We are well aware that many citizens are feeling exhausted and lethargic under continued social distancing,” Park said.
 “But if we get loose, the strenuous efforts that the government and the people have made so far might come to nothing.”